unraid/docs/docs/unraid-os/system-administration/secure-your-server/user-management.md

 :::note Simplified approach

 Unlike traditional Linux systems, Unraid offers a straightforward user model:

-- **Single Administrator (root)**: There’s only one main user, which simplifies permissions and enhances security.
+- **Single Administrator (%%root|root-user%%)**: There’s only one main user, which simplifies permissions and enhances security.
 - **Share-Centric Access**: The focus is on sharing data, making it less complicated for users who don’t need the intricacies of multiple user environments.

 This way, even if you're not familiar with Linux, you can easily manage your NAS safely.